ghostdogpr/caliban/vuepress/docs/faq/README.md

 ### How to deal with authentication/authorization?

 This is typically handled with the help of ZIO environment.
 You can make your field require an `Auth` service by returning a `ZIO[Auth, E, A]`.
 Then, in your resolver, access the `Auth` service to check you have the appropriate permissions.
 You can inject the authentication information using a middleware in your HTTP server library.
-Check [here](https://github.com/ghostdogpr/caliban/blob/master/examples/src/main/scala/example/http4s/AuthExampleApp.scala) for a full example using http4s.
+Check [here](https://github.com/search?q=repo%3Aghostdogpr%2Fcaliban+AuthExampleApp+language%3AScala&type=code&l=Scala) for a list of examples with different adapters.

 ### I have 2 case classes with the same name (different packages).
 How to avoid conflicts?